kenquix/ps-insar_snap-stamps_visualizer/README.md

 Access the web app [here](https://snap-stamps-visualizer-app.herokuapp.com/).

 You can run this locally by installing [Anaconda](https://www.anaconda.com/products/individual#download-section).
-After installing Anaconda, open the **Anaconda command prompt** to create a new virtual environment and install the required libraries
+After installing Anaconda, open the **Anaconda command prompt** to create a new virtual environment and install the required libraries.

     conda create -n snap-stamps-viz
     conda activate snap-stamps-viz